duganchen/dotfiles/README.md

     stow -t ~ linux

+And if you're using OS X:

+    stow -t ~ osx

-And then do some post-install:
+And then, on OS X, do some post-install:

     bat cache --build
     fish_config theme save "Catppuccin Mocha"

-I use kitty, fish, starship, catppuccin, mpv, NERD fonts (Jetbrains Mono), lsd and lf.
+I use kitty, fish, starship, mpv, NERD symbols (Jetbrains Mono), lsd and lf, exa, etc.

+Color schemes are Catppuccin on OS X and OneDark (including a [GNOME theme](https://github.com/lonr/adwaita-one-dark)) on Fedora.

 ## Git and SSH